wizeline/react-apprenticeship/topics/cleancode/readme.md

 <br />

 ## Comments
-Comments are not a way to fix bad code, long functions, bad naming etc.. needs to be avoided and adding a comment wont make it clean.
+Comments are not a way to fix bad code, long functions, bad naming etc.. needs to be avoided and adding a comment won't make it clean.
 You should be able to express yourself in the code.

 Comments are usefull when used correctly